BleekerLab/Riboflavin/README.md

 ## Findings
 -	We identified an accession of Solanum chmielewskii on which whitefly nymphs do not develop
--	The resistance phenotype was studied in detail: no development beyond stage ?
+-	The resistance phenotype was studied in detailon grafts of MM on S. chmielewskii: Same phenotype as on non-grafted S. chmielewskii, no development beyond stage ?
--	Screening of an introgression library points at resistance residing on chromosome 1.
+-	Screening of an introgression library points at resistance residing on chromosome 7.
--	Metabolomics approach comparing IL1927 and ILcontrol indicated the presence of elevated (?) levels of the metabolite riboflavin in the resistant line.
+-	Metabolomics approach comparing KG1955, S. chmielewskii, IL1927 and IL1928 resulted in a list of candidate metabolic features, including riboflavin (elevated levels of the metabolite in the resistant lines).
 -	Because WF carefully feed on the phloem, we set out to identify the presence of this compound in the phloem.
--	PoC: feeding of ribovlavin to the vasculature resulted in reproduction of the WF phenotype
+-	PoC: feeding of ribovlavin to the vasculature of KG1955 resulted in reproduction of the WF elevated oviposition, but not the resistance phenotype, of S. chmieleweskii.
+- PoC: inhibiting the riboflavin synthase in S. chmielewskii resulted in ? (loss of resistance -> indirect effect of riboflavin on resistance; resistance remains -> no effect of riboflavin on resistance)

 ## Result statement
-Here we make a case that the presence of the phloem-based metabolite riboflavin in the wild tomato accession Solanum chmielewskii causes Bemisia tabaci nymphs feeding from this host to display hampered development compared to their performance on Solanum lycopersicum cv Moneymaker.
+Here we make a case that the presence of a vasculature-based factor in the wild tomato accession Solanum chmielewskii causes Bemisia tabaci nymphs feeding from this host to display hampered development compared to their performance on Solanum lycopersicum cv Moneymaker.

 ## Implications
 This work highlights the importance of phloem composition in the plant-phloem feeder interactions which could be applied in breeding for phloem feeder resistance in tomato, and other crops.